gbenguria/piacere-icg/README.md

 -------------
 - Docker

 Installation
 -------------

 To have a functional ICG application the following steps can be used.

-- Download the full content of this repository
+- Download the full content of this repository, there are git submodules, so add them using this command: `git submodule update --init --recursive`
 - Build the docker image launching the following command: `docker build -t icg:1.0.0 .`
 - Run the container: `docker run --name icg -d -p 5000:5000 icg:1.0.0`

 Usage
 ------------